No description

 • Some shared aliases assume Linux tooling such as systemctl, so not every shared module is fully portable across every supported platform.

-• The theme fetch path is now aligned with the repository's raw asset path through ZSHRC_REMOTE_BASE.
+• The theme fetch path is now aligned with downloads/ under ZSHRC_REMOTE_BASE.

 • Install-time generated files still exist, such as ~/.zshrc.d/08-golang.zrc.